 Dave Bexfield, 45, is the founder of www.ActiveMSers.org, a website designed to help, motivate and inspire those with multiple sclerosis to stay as active as possible—physically, intellectually and socially—regardless of physical limitations.
-Established when Dave was diagnosed in 2006, ActiveMSers has helped more than a hundred thousand people with MS from around the world through its encouraging website, blog, Twitter feed, Facebook page, and discussion forum.
+Established when Dave was diagnosed in 2006, ActiveMSers has helped hundreds of thousands of people with MS from around the world through its encouraging website, blog, Twitter feed, Facebook page, and discussion forum.
 Its motto: Be active, stay fit and keep exploring!

 An Albuquerque, NM, resident and longtime professional writer, Dave’s efforts have been championed by The New York Times, featured in a half-page promotion in the Wall Street Journal and he has been profiled often in local media.
 His video recapping his groundbreaking NIH-sponsored stem cell transplant won fan favorite at the American Academy of Neurology 2011 Neuro Film Festival and was used to lobby for health insurance reform on Capitol Hill.
 And this past August one of histravel stories won the international New Mexico True ultimate insider contest thanks to the support of dedicated members.
 Armed with attitude and a pair of forearm crutches, Dave continues to travel the world with his wife of 20 years, Laura.